Giants 4 HRs power 7-2 win over Diamondbacks - NewsBreak

 TRAINER’S ROOM

 Diamondbacks: OF Kole Calhoun strained his left hamstring sliding headfirst into third base and was taken out of the game.
-Calhoun, who missed more than months this season with a similar injury, will be examined by the Arizona medical staff Thursday.
-“He just felt some discomfort in that area,” Lovullo said.
-“We’ll keep our fingers crossed.” … RHP Seth Frankoff (right forearm strain) was reinstated from the 60-day Injured List and optioned to Triple-A Reno.
+Calhoun missed more than months this season with a similar injury. … RHP Seth Frankoff (right forearm strain) was reinstated from the 60-day Injured List and optioned to Triple-A Reno.

 Giants: RHP Johnny Cueto was placed on the 10-day IL with a right flexor strain.
-Kapler is hopeful that Cueto will only have to miss one start.
+Manager Gabe Kapler is hopeful that Cueto will only have to miss one start.

 Diamondbacks: RHP Taylor Widener (1-1, 4.89 ERA) faces the Padres and Yu Darvish (7-6, 3.43) in Arizona on Thursday.
 Widener is 1-0 in two starts against San Diego this season.